-Even so, getting around on the Amalfi Coast, from one village to the other by bus had its downsides:
+Getting around on the Amalfi Coast, from one village to the other by bus had its downsides

 - Almost every time we waited for at least 10 minutes up to 1 hour for the bus to arrive

 - The road is winding and the bus is big, so I’ve seen people suffering from motion sickness getting off to puke

 - Since it was August, the bus was super crowded and we had to travel on the stairs at one point

 - In Amalfi, there were different bus stops and even though our destination was written at the bus stop, the bus was leaving from another place.
 Thus, it is better always to ask

-- Because the buses are so big, taking some of the corners can be challenging, especially if other cars are coming on the other side of the road.
+- Because the buses are so big, taking some of the corners can be challenging, especially if other cars are coming from the other side of the road.
 This will make the trip even longer, so don’t plan your trip to the minute

 Day 1 – Positano

-Maybe the most picturesque and romantic town on the whole Amalfi Coast, or maybe in the whole of Italy, Positano has seduced me ever since the boat starting approaching the port.
+Maybe the most picturesque and romantic town on the whole Amalfi Coast, or maybe in the whole of Italy, Positano has seduced me ever since the boat started approaching the port.